Totoual/gAgents/README.md

 # gAgents: Micro Agent Framework

-gAgents is a micro-framework that provides a foundation for build agents in Go.
+gAgents is a micro-framework that provides a foundation for building agents in Go.
 To get started, follow this simple setps:

-## Installation
+### Installation
+Get started with gAgents by installing and configuring your Go env.
+Current go version is `1.20`

 1. Open your terminal and navigate to your Go project
 2. Use the `go get` command to install the framework: